fooplugins/foogallery-client-side/src/templates/image-viewer/README.md

 ## Loaded Effects

-- This template does not support any of the loaded effects due to it using `display:block` on it's items.
+- This template supports all of the loaded effects provided by the FooGallery Core CSS & JS.